🎁 3 free beers when you buy 12 beers 🎁

 Kilning: the art of controlled cooking

 Kilning, the final stage of malting, forges the character of the malt through carefully controlled drying.
-This critical phase determines not only the aromatic characteristics of the malt, but also its enzymatic potential and its final color.
+This critical phase determines not only the aromatic characteristics of the malt, but also its enzymatic potential and final color.

 Above 100°C, caramelization comes into play.
 This process transforms simple sugars into more complex compounds, developing aromas ranging from light caramel to intense toffee.
 Higher temperatures, up to 230°C, produce heavily roasted malts with intense aromas of coffee and dark chocolate.
 These malts are particularly important in dark beers such as stouts and porters.